toolboc/IoTEdge-DevOps/README.md

 Deployments to devices need to be done under tight control in production environments.
 To achieve this, we will create a release pipeline which deploys to QA devices and smoke tests the edge runtime in a containerized device.
 This is accomplished by running an instance of the [azure-iot-edge-device-container](https://github.com/toolboc/azure-iot-edge-device-container) which is configured as a QA device then probing the IoT Hub to ensure that QA device receives the desired deployment configuration and is able to successfully run all configured modules.
 This test is contained in [edgeSmokeTest.sh](/scripts/edgeSmokeTest.sh)

-To begin, select "Build and release" => "Releases" then create a new pipeline with an empty job and save it:
+To begin, select "Pipelines" => "Releases" then create a new pipeline with an empty job and save it:

 ![Create Empty Job](/content/EmptyJobVSTS.PNG)